pnickchi/gofedf/README.md

 # Reproducible example
 set.seed(123)

-# Create a set of explanatory variables and response according to a linear model
+# Create a set of explanatory variables and a response variable according to a linear model
 n <- 50
 p <- 5
 X <- matrix( runif(n*p), nrow = n, ncol = p)